Cornmeal Dinner Rolls Recipe

 - 4. Punch dough down.
 Turn onto a lightly floured surface; divide into 30 balls.
 Place 2 in. apart on greased baking sheets.
 Cover with a clean kitchen towel; let rise in a warm place until doubled, about 45 minutes.

 - 5. Uncover rolls; brush with melted butter and sprinkle with cornmeal.
-Bake at 375° for 13-17 minutes or until golden brown.
+Bake at 375° until golden brown, 13-17 minutes.
 Remove from pans to wire racks; serve warm.
 Yield: 2-1/2 dozen.